busracetinelli/busracetinelli/README.md

-# 💫 About Me:
+# 💫 BackEnd Developer
-### Hi there 👋<br><br>BackEnd Developer <br><br>---<br><br>I  am a passionate software developer with experience in both small and<br>large-scale projects.
+### Hi there 👋<br><br> <br><br>---<br><br>I am a passionate software developer with experience in both small and<br>large-scale projects.
 I have experience in programming languages such<br>as HTML, CSS, JavaScript, C#, .Net MVC, and .Net Core.
 I also have<br>experience in implementing software development methodologies such<br>as Agile and Scrum.<br>I am creative and analytical in solving complex software problems, and I<br>enjoy collaborating with my teammates.
 I am committed to staying up-todate with industry innovations and learning new technologies to deliver<br>solutions that meet our clients' needs.<br><br>---<br><br>- 🔭 I’m currently working on UNIPAü<br>- 🌱 I’m currently learning ReactJS<br>- 📫 How to reach me:

 ## 🌐 Socials: